03-Abhi/test-repo/README.md

     *   **Parameterized API Calls:** Modify API calls in `src/components/reporting/api/reportingAPI.js` to include the `productLine`.
     *   **Conditional Rendering:** In `src/components/reporting/views/ReportView.jsx`, use the fetched data and `productLine` prop to conditionally render metric Z or W.

-By following these detailed guidelines and leveraging GitHub Copilot effectively with targeted prompts, we can build robust, scalable, and maintainable solutions within the `qa-components` ecosystem.
-Always critically review and test Copilot's suggestions before committing them.